RedHat-UX/red-hat-design-system/elements/rh-footer/docs/00-overview.md

 #### Columns

-If the Modular footer includes a lot of content, a second row of columns will be added underneath the first row.
+If the modular footer includes a lot of content, a second row of columns will be added underneath the first row.

 ![Footer component behavior - columns]({{ '/assets/footer/footer-behavior-columns.png' | url }})

-If the Modular footer includes less content, columns should stretch to fill the negative space.
+If the modular footer includes less content, columns should stretch to fill the negative space.

 ![Footer component behavior - less columns]({{ '/assets/footer/footer-behavior-less-columns.png' | url }})